district10/blog/_posts/post-0078-learning-perl.md

     }
     ```

-Note also that the  my operator doesn’t change the context of an assignment:
+Note also that the  my operator doesn't change the context of an assignment:

 :   ```perl
     my($num) = @_;      # list context, same as ($num) = @_;